 How, then, can you become a master of surgery?
 In addition to your own intelligence and diligence, the expertise and mentorship offered by a "master" is also very important.
-Just like in the world of martial arts, there are many different schools that are independent from each other and have their own strength and weakness, and the surgical world is very much the same.
+Just like in the world of martial arts, there are many different schools that are independent from each other and have their own strengths and weaknesses, and the surgical world is very much the same.

 Therefore, it is important for a young surgeon to gain knowledge and skills from different masters by taking in only the essence and discarding the dregs.
-Therefore, we have planned to publish the AME Surgery series, in an attempt to share with our readers the surgical skills of some prominent surgical teams in China and abroad, as well as their philosophical thinking and some interesting stories.
+With this in mind, we have here determined to publish the AME Surgery Series, in an attempt to share with our readers the surgical skills of some of the prominent surgical teams in China and from abroad, as well as their philosophical thinking and some interesting stories.
 We sincerely hope that our colleagues in the surgical departments find these books insightful and helpful.